FooSoft/zero-epwing/README.md

 # Zero-EPWING #

 Zero-EPWING is a tool built to export easy to process JSON formatted UTF-8 data from dictionaries in [EPWING](https://ja.wikipedia.org/wiki/EPWING) format.
-This is a terrible format because:
+This is a terrible format for many reasons, some of which are outlined below:

 *   It is based on a closed and undocumented standard.
 *   Not well supported as it isn't used anywhere else in the world.
 *   The only library for parsing this format, `libeb`, is abandoned.
 *   Data is stored in an inconsistent manner, with lots of duplication.
 *   Text data is stored internally in the annoying EUC-JP encoding.
-*   Characters which cannot be encoded are represented by image files.
+*   Characters which cannot be encoded are represented by image bitmaps.

 Applications that parse EPWING formatted data traditionally use `libeb` to perform dictionary searches in place; dealing with quirks in the format and `libeb` in the runtime.
 Zero-EPWING takes a different approach -- extract all the data and